 BUT, before we start our post, we must decide who we are trying to reach, as you want to tailor your post for the group of people you will later target with Advert Manager.
 The theory goes that in advertising, one-size-fits-all does not work well as while no one may find your advert horrible, no one will engage with it either; you are better off creating targeted ads and aiming them at an audience selected to match the advert.
-For a wedding photographer like me that likely means deciding which gender, sexuality, age and location you want to target with a particular advert.
-Of course, multiple adverts can be created and run concurrently to these individual groups.
+For a wedding photographer like me that likely means deciding which gender, sexuality, age, and location you want to target with a particular advert.
+Of course, multiple adverts can be created and run concurrently with these individual groups.
 Using Advert Manager’s dashboards you can see which of these campaigns are most successful for your particular product.

 2. Creating your Advert Post

 When you’re creating your targeted post, you need to think about what images will appeal to this target group.
 The image ordering is important too because only the first four will be shown on the advert unless someone clicks on it, so put the strongest images first.
 The first image appearing in the advert is usually bigger, so this should be something that really shows your style at its best.
 Facebook will limit the way it distributes adverts with any text on, this even applies to big L.O.V.E letters, so exclude those photos.
 I use JPEGmini as part of all my workflows.
 The Pro version’s ability to plug into Lightroom export system is priceless, so every image I create for Facebook Adverts is so much smaller than usual and I have a theory that this means Facebook is less likely to compress your image itself and lose valuable quality.
 Smaller file sizes are particularly valuable when I’m trying to post adverts over a mobile connection on the train.
 Facebook does not show images more than 2048 pixels (longest length) so there is no point exporting at a larger size, in addition to using JPEGmini, save your bandwidth by exporting only at this size.